Producers Market: Our Origin Story

 I naively asked, “what data?”

-That is when the light switch flipped.
+Suddenly, the light switch flipped.

 By capturing billions of dollars of transactions on our marketplace, we could shift the way we grow and consume.